manjeshpv/docs.minio.io/_posts/2016-03-14-minio-client.markdown

 Minio Client (mc) provides a modern alternative to Unix commands like ls, cat, cp, sync, and diff.
 It supports POSIX compatible filesystems and Amazon S3 compatible cloud storage systems.
 It is entirely written in Golang.

+mc implements the following commands

+  ls        List files and folders. mb        Make a bucket or folder. cat       Display contents of a file. pipe      Write contents of stdin to one or more targets.
+When no target is specified, it writes to stdout. share     Generate URL for sharing. cp        Copy one or more objects to a target. mirror    Mirror folders recursively from a single source to many destinations. diff      Compute differences between two folders. rm        Remove file or bucket [WARNING: Use with care]. access    Manage bucket access permissions. session   Manage saved sessions of cp and mirror operations. config    Manage configuration file. update    Check for a new software update. version   Print version.

 ## <span>1</span> Install

 <ul class="list-unstyled list-inline btn-action">